Why you can’t stop comparing even if you know it’s bad

 You never know what difficulties they might have gone through or are going through behind the scenes.

-Do you find yourself getting too preoccupied with someone else’s life that you forget to live your own?
+Do you find yourself getting so preoccupied with someone else’s life that you forget to live your own?

 We see who is doing what we’re not, and we may become stressed wondering if we’re doing enough, earning enough, or enjoying life enough.
 We compare our regular lives with other people’s curated best memories.
 (Verywellmind)